-Inspired by designer Reiko Caron‘s easy updates to the bathroom of her new condo, we found some affordable storage alternatives for a small bath.
-By using the backs and insides of doors, adding organizers to cabinets, wall storage, and customizing nooks and small spaces, you can add more storage to most baths.
+Inspired by designer Reiko Caron‘s easy updates to the bathroom in her new condo, we found some affordable storage alternatives for small bathrooms.
+We’re talking about using the backs and insides of doors, adding organizers to cabinets, taking advantage of walls for storage, and customizing nooks and small spaces.
+Check out these nifty solutions to add more storage to your bathroom this weekend.

 Add organizers to cabinets

 The Iris Expandable Organizer from the Container Store has trays that pull out.

 With a little glue (get the right type for the material your cabinet is made from) and an assortment of business card holders and small pieces, the door of your medicine cabinet can be put to good use.

 Add storage behind and over doors

 A 24-pocket over the door shoe organizer makes great storage for toiletries and bath products.

 Use nooks and small spaces

 Magnetic strips like this one can be installed virtually anywhere to store small implements like tweezers and as a bobby bin “holder.”

 A good carpenter can design custom pull-out cabinets to fit even very small areas and add in functional elements like in-drawer electrical outlets that are going to save you time and help you keep your bathroom tidy.